srajiang/skills-terrain-visualizer/README.md

 ## Technologies and Technical Challenges

-This project will be built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend and 3Js for data visualization.
-I use React Hooks, Styled Components and an overall componentized structure throughout this project.
+This project will be built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend and three.js for data visualization.
+React Hooks, Styled Components and an overall componentized structure throughout this project.

 ### Technical Challenges